tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/eastern-dunmar/karawa.md

 A small Dunmari village.
 Houses of adobe / mud brick, except a few bigger or more important ones of sandstone.
 Colors browns and some ochre.
 Lots of awnings of variously colored cloth, lots of horses and goats.
 Much of the town was destroyed in gnoll attacks in the summer of 1748, but is in the process of being rebuilt.
 #### Locations

-[Temple of Shakun](<./temple-of-shakun.md>): one of the few buildings not destroyed during the gnoll attacks; set into the mesa itself.
+[Temple of Shakun](<temple-of-shakun.md>): one of the few buildings not destroyed during the gnoll attacks; set into the mesa itself.

-[Red Mesa](<./red-mesa.md>): a massive red stone flat-topped mesa that looms over the village.
+[Red Mesa](<red-mesa.md>): a massive red stone flat-topped mesa that looms over the village.

-[The caravanserai](<./ikrams.md>): Largely destroyed in the gnoll attacks.
+[The caravanserai](<ikrams.md>): Largely destroyed in the gnoll attacks.
 A new caravanserai is under construction, larger and better fortified.

 The Oasis: The central feature of the town is a small oasis.
 Over the years a marble pool and short wall has been built around it, allowing water to be drawn off for various uses.
 The reliability and purity of the water here has established Karawa as a waypoint and gathering place for the Dunmari.
 Palm trees provide shade and shelter and make the oasis square a place where people linger.
 Fouled by gnolls, but now clear again.
 There has always been a holy spring here, a place that people said could show you glimpses of dreams and faraway visions of possible futures, guarded and protected by a small Mystery Cult dedicated to [Shakun](<../../../../../gods-and-religions/gods/incorporeal-gods/dunmari-pantheon/shakun.md>).

-The market square: On the northwestern edge of town, there is a large market square, which stands empty most of the year, filling to capacity only during the large markets after the [Festival of Rebirth](<../../../../../gods-and-religions/holidays-and-festivals/dunmari-festivals/festival-of-rebirth.md>), at least this is what you've been told.
-Beyond it, cleared scrublands and pastures serve as a temporary home for hundreds of herders who return for the [Festival of Rebirth](<../../../../../gods-and-religions/holidays-and-festivals/dunmari-festivals/festival-of-rebirth.md>), or so you've heard.
+The market square: On the northwestern edge of town, there is a large market square, which stands empty most of the year, filling to capacity only during the large markets after the [Gods and Religions/Holidays and Festivals/Dunmari Festivals/Festival of Rebirth](<../../../../../gods-and-religions/holidays-and-festivals/dunmari-festivals/festival-of-rebirth.md>), at least this is what you've been told.
+Beyond it, cleared scrublands and pastures serve as a temporary home for hundreds of herders who return for the [Gods and Religions/Holidays and Festivals/Dunmari Festivals/Festival of Rebirth](<../../../../../gods-and-religions/holidays-and-festivals/dunmari-festivals/festival-of-rebirth.md>), or so you've heard.

-The Temple of [Dunmari Religion](<../../../../../gods-and-religions/religions/five-siblings/dunmari-religion.md>): Although the [Temple of Shakun](<./temple-of-shakun.md>) is the larger draw in Karawa, a small temple to [Dunmari Religion](<../../../../../gods-and-religions/religions/five-siblings/dunmari-religion.md>) stands on the eastern side of town, facing a small public square.
+The Temple of [Dunmari Religion](<../../../../../gods-and-religions/religions/five-siblings/dunmari-religion.md>): Although the [Temple of Shakun](<temple-of-shakun.md>) is the larger draw in Karawa, a small temple to [Dunmari Religion](<../../../../../gods-and-religions/religions/five-siblings/dunmari-religion.md>) stands on the eastern side of town, facing a small public square.
 The temple itself is plain, but well-maintained.
 Damaged, but not destroyed, in the gnoll attacks, and has been rebuilt.

 The Council of Elders: Standing across a small public square from the Temple of [Dunmari Religion](<../../../../../gods-and-religions/religions/five-siblings/dunmari-religion.md>) is a circular, dome shaped building that is the main public building in Karawa.
 This space serves as the council chambers where the council of elders meets to deliberate, and the square in front is a place for public debate.
 Judgements are issued here by the council.